 Cancellation Policy: Cancellations must be received at least 24 hours before your scheduled appointment.
 If you cancel less than 24 hours prior to your appointment, you may be charged a cancellation fee.
 If you do not call to cancel or do not show up for your appointment (or cancel less than 12 hours prior to your appointment), you may be charged the full rate of the appointment.

-Minors: An adult must be present for any client under the age of 18.
+Minors: A parent or legal guardian MUST be present for any client under the age of 18.
 If an adult (parent or guardian) is not present, service cannot be performed.
 Appointment will be considered a no-show and client will be charged the rate of the appointment per the cancellation policy.

 ALLERGIES: If you have any known allergies to hydrogen peroxide or peppermint, please do not continue scheduling the teeth whitening appointment.
 If you have any dental conditions or applications (crowns, veneers) in the front teeth (exposed when smiling), please inform me before booking so we can determine if you are eligible for teeth whitening.